Eviction GuidesEngland3 January 202613 min read

 1. Strategic Payment

-Paying just enough before the hearing to bring arrears below 2 months.
+Paying just enough before the hearing to bring arrears below the Ground 8 threshold.
 This defeats Ground 8 but you can still pursue Grounds 10/11.

 2. Disputing the Amount